Nickerson, Nebraska

 Nickerson is a village in Dodge County, Nebraska, United States.
-The population was 369 at the 2010 census.
+As of the 2020 census, Nickerson had a population of 312.

 History

 Nickerson was platted in 1871 by Lucius D. Richards when the Fremont, Elkhorn & Missouri Valley Railroad was extended to that point.
 It was named for its founder, Reynolds K. Nickerson.
 Nickerson was incorporated as a village in 1910.

+In 1906, a second railroad began to serve the village.
+The Chicago, Burlington & Quincy Railroad tracks were constructed.
+Those tracks are now a part of the BNSF Railway network.

+By the 1970s, the Chicago & North Western Railroad was running fewer trains through Nickerson, bringing into question the future of that railroads service to the village.
+However, flooding in the spring of 1982 would damage both the C&NW tracks & the Burlington Northern tracks.
+While the BN tracks would be repaired, the C&NW decided to ultimately end service & abandon their line.
+The abandoned tracks were taken over in 1985 by the newly-formed Fremont & Elkhorn Valley Railroad, who brought tourists into town.
+Unfortunately, FEVR ended operations in 2012 & the tracks were removed in 2021.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.38 sqmi, all land.